What Is a Herbst Appliance?

 Children are typically the ideal candidates for the Herbst appliance.
 Since children (aged 9-14) are still developing, it’s best to address jaw and bite issues at this point before growth stops and the jaw is set.
 Waiting makes it much more difficult and it takes more time to correct jaw abnormalities.

 When the Herbst appliance is placed in the patient’s mouth, it gets to work, correcting the patient’s bite.
 It is attached to the molars by a series of bands.
 Then, telescoping arms are attached to the outer region of the upper and lower bands, ensuring the device is permanently installed in the mouth.

 It won’t take long to get used to the appliance.
 Normally, patients start feeling accustomed to the device in about a week.
 Patients sometimes feel a bit different when they eat and some report slight discomfort at first.
 Patients can expect to wear this particular appliance for a period of nine to 12 months, and although it is durable and relatively low maintenance, proper oral hygiene is imperative.
 Orthodontists recommend the daily use of mouthwash, proper brushing and flossing techniques, and avoiding sticky foods altogether.

 The Herbst appliance was developed over time to alleviate the problems associated with headgear, making for a more comfortable experience for the patient.
+Though braces are typically can be used for mild cases, this relatively non-invasive device is commonly used for more complex cases.
 Speak with your orthodontist to see if a Herbst appliance might be right for your child’s situation, and remember, the success of their treatment depends on the right treatment plan.